 First Difference - How the Business is Formed

 Forming an LLC.
 An LLC is formed by one or more business people, as owners.
-The owners, called "members," file Articles of Organization to form the business.
-Then they agree on an Operating Agreement to use in managing the day-to-day activities and decide on each member's percentage share of ownership.
+The owners, called "members," file Articles of Organization with a state.
+Then they put together a contract called an Operating Agreement to use in managing the day-to-day activities and decide on each member's percentage share of ownership.

 Forming a Corporation.
-A corporation is formed (incorporated) by filing corporate organization documents in the state where the corporation is located.
-The corporation also creates a Board of Directors to oversee the corporate business and the board agrees on bylaws, operating documents.
-The corporation may be a stock corporation, with shares of stock and stockholders, the real owners of the business.
+A corporation is formed (incorporated) by filing corporate organization documents (Articles of Incorporation or similar) in the state where the corporation is located.
+The corporation also creates a Board of Directors to oversee the corporate business and the board agrees on bylaws (operating documents).

 Second Difference - Business Ownership